theworkisthework/terraForge/docs/terraForge-user-guide.md

 When layer groups are defined, you can generate a separate G-code file for each group from the G-code options dialog.
 Each file is named after the group (e.g. `red_layer.gcode`, `blue_layer.gcode`).
 Imports not assigned to any group are collected into a single additional file.

+When source SVG layers are present, you can also export one file per SVG layer.
+In that mode, each file is named from the source import name plus the layer name so that identically named layers from different imports do not collide.

 ---

 ## 9. Generating G-code